A Nation That Cares

 Churches and other faith-based nonprofits have demonstrated how love abides by relieving $1 billion in medical debt directly for members of their communities over the last 4 years!
 These acts of grace have made it easier for almost 1 million people to make financial decisions that improve the quality of life for their families.

 But there’s so much more work to do!
 In fact, some communities present so much debt that not even several significant faith-centered campaigns could relieve all the debt available, leaving approximately $500 million in debt for Americans outside of all past and current debt relief campaigns.
-This Christmas campaign seeks to raise $5 million dollars to relieve that debt.
+This campaign seeks to raise $5 million dollars to relieve that debt.
 Can we push the boundaries of love from sea to shining sea?

 This year, we are building a coalition among our partners in communities of faith to make a large act of debt relief for Americans across the country, regardless of where they live!
-Our goal is to raise $5 million to relieve roughly $500 million of medical debt and announce the results during the holiday season, just before Christmas.
+Our goal is to raise $5 million to relieve roughly $500 million of medical debt and announce the results during the holiday season, just before Easter.
 In the present times, rife with discord and polarization, this act of love demonstrates we are a nation of people who cares about their fellow Americans.
 Jesus Christ’s love knew no boundaries.
 As we celebrate His birth, let our charity know no bounds as well.

 Where debt is going unaddressed in communities across the nation, access to care also recedes.
 Sadly, just the fact that an individual owes medical debt, according to the Journal of the American Medical Association, decreases the likelihood that they will seek health care treatment.